hectorcorrea/webdev-nutshell/tutorial.md

 ## Installing Ruby

 Since we are going to use Ruby for our server-side code let's start by installing Ruby.
-We are going to use a Docker to create and launch a container with Ruby already preinstalled.
+We are going to use a Docker download a container with Ruby already preinstalled.

     Note: This section of the workshop is *by far* the more complicated part because it requires that you to have Docker running, click a bunch of options within Visual Studio Code, and hope everything install correctly.
     But once we get this going it will be fun again.

 From within Visual Studio Code (VS Code) press `Option-Command-O` (Mac) or `Alt-Command-O` (Windows) to open the Remote Window menu.
 From this menu pick the option "Reopen in Container" then "From Dockerfile", and then click "OK" (no need to select any features).